 PLEASE be sure to moisturize for a few days before trying to be printed if you have overly dry hands.
 This will assist with getting good prints the first time, and lessen the chances of fingerprints being rejected by BCII and or FBI.

-On the rise are Sheriff’s Sales, which are also handled in the Civil Section.
-Due to foreclosure or failure to pay taxes, the Sheriff’s Office/Civil Service Section serves as an un-interested party in the process of arranging for appraisals, setting a sale date and advertising.
+Sheriffs Sales, are handled in the Civil Section due to foreclosure or failure to pay taxes, The Sheriffs Office/Civil Service Section serves as an un-interested party in the process of arranging for appraisals, setting a sale date and advertising.
 Money received for the sales are distributed as ordered by the court.
-Writ of Possessions, Executions (of property) and Processing Dangerous Ordinance Permits are all duties of the Sheriff’s Sales Section.

 Ms. Elisa Dowdy